0ctobyte/procyon/README.md

 ### Fetch Stage

 The fetch stage is very simple at the moment.
-It simply takes the current PC and retrieves the instruction word from the `bootrom`.
-There is no instruction cache, address translation or branch prediction implemented at the moment.
-The PC is incremented by 4 for the next fetch.
+It simply takes the current PC (`PC` cycle) and sends it to the iCache to read out (`IT` - iCache tag/data cacheline read, `IR` - pull out 4 byte instruction from cacheline).
+If there is a cache miss, the fetch unit will signal the Instruction Fetch Queue to retreive the cacheline and stall.
+Once the cacheline is filled, the fetch unit will resume at the missed PC.
+If a valid instruction is found in the iCache, the fetch unit will enqueue (`IE` - instruction enqueue) it into the instruction FIFO.
+It will stall if the instruction FIFO is full.
+The PC mux will use the redirect address for the PC if a flush is signalled by the back end of the core.

 ### Decode Stage